 More barbecue tips:

 Are you a last-minute griller?
-We'd like to hear your cheats, tips and stress-reducing hints...
+We’d like to hear your cheats and tips.
+Leave a comment below...